Position: Assistant Manager, Catawba County, NC

 Best known for: Working as a change agent to drive the organization’s culture toward heightened performance accountability and continuous improvement.

 Government service: In 2001, Sassi-Furtado became a grant evaluator for Charleston County, SC, which opened her eyes to the possibility of making a career of public service.
 After grad school, she did a one-year ICMA fellowship with Sarasota County, then was hired as a budget/management analyst.
-She moved to her current position in 2007, in which she coordinates strategic planning, measures program effectiveness, and drives change.
+From 2007-2011, she was Sarasota County’s executive director of strategic operations, coordinating strategic planning, measuring program effectiveness, and driving change.
+She moved to her current position in 2011.

 Biggest challenge: Because Sarasota County emphasizes improvement, employees keep a continuous flow of suggestions coming.
-Mary and her team act as organizational detectives, investigating problems, diagnosing solutions, and then homing in on the initiatives with the highest potential impact.
-Mary manages relationships within constantly shifting priorities and keeps everyone engaged, even if their project isn’t the organization’s top priority.
+Mary and her team acted as organizational detectives, investigating problems, diagnosing solutions, and then homing in on the initiatives with the highest potential impact.
+Mary managed relationships within constantly shifting priorities and kept everyone engaged, even if their project wasn’t the organization’s top priority.

 Greatest reward: Personally, having the intellectual freedom to grow, explore, and find new challenges to tackle.
 Professionally, seeing that citizens have pride in the community, even in tough times.